Sunying-RONG/vue-practice/README.md

 # vue-project

-This template should help get you started developing with Vue 3 in Vite.
+This project is developed with Vue 3 in Vite and Pinia.

+The project is used to practice Vue and storage management with Pinia.

 ## Recommended IDE Setup